jorgenmk/ntn-docs/readme.md

     RRC mode: Idle
     mosh:~$ _

-Check if we can send UDP data to an ipaddress / port;
+Check if we can send UDP data to an IP address/port;

     sock connect -I 0 -a 95.217.154.188 -p 21185 -t dgram sock send -i 0 -d somebytesofdata